tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 **Additional Notes**

-- Question: Can a player give their hit dice to another player?
+- Can a player give their hit dice to another player?
+No.
 - If **Prone**: melee attacks have advantage, ranged attacks have disadvantage.
 - Meta knowledge: Wolves can pull a sled.
 - Alternate non-combat tactic: Intimidation.
 Persuasion.